 - Bulk create and edit with APIs

-You can create device-based smart QR Codes with a dynamic QR Code platform such as Uniqode.
+You can create device-based Smart QR Codes with a dynamic QR Code platform like Uniqode.
 Get started with a 14-day free trial and follow the steps below:

 - Log in to your Uniqode dashboard, click + Create, and select QR Codes from the dropdown.